mjhoffm2/ReactTrainingTutorial/Part-2-%2D-Basic-Front-End-Application-Skeleton.md

 ### The Provider

-In order for the Redux store to actually be available to our higher-order components that we create using `connect()`, we need to make the store available.
+In order for the Redux store to actually be available to our higher-order components that we create using `connect()`, we need to add it to our React component tree.
 This is done using the `<Provider />` component provided by `React-Redux`.
 We will update our `boot-client.tsx` file, which is the entry point to our React application, to use this component.

 _boot-client.tsx_
 ```ts